folke/trouble.nvim/docs/filter.md

 A simple filter is a table whose keys are item attributes.
-The following filter keeps items with attribute `buf = 0` **and** `ft = 'lua'`, i.e., diagnostics with severity error to the current buffer when its filetype is `lua`.
+The following filter keeps items with attribute `buf = 0` **and** `ft = 'lua'`, i.e., diagnostics from the current buffer with filetype `lua`.

 ```lua
 {